GraceXu182/gracexu182.github.io/README.md

 <!--  above not used!!!-->

 I am a Postdoctoral Associate at the [Center for Brains, Minds and Machines](https://cbmm.mit.edu/), [McGovern Insitute for Brain Research](https://mcgovern.mit.edu/) at MIT, where I am advised by [Prof. Tomaso Poggio](https://poggio-lab.mit.edu/people/tomaso-poggio) and [Prof. George Karnidakis](https://scholar.google.com/citations?user=yZ0-ywkAAAAJ&hl=en) in the Division of Applied Mathematics, Brown University.
 I also collaborate with Dr. Dimitrios Pantazis from the MEG lab at MIT and Prof. Quanzheng Li from MGH, Havrard Medical School on functional neuroimaging data analysis for Alzheimer's disease early-stage prediction.
 I obtained my PhD degree from the Department of Computer Science, Northeastern University in Shenyang, China and spent two years as a joint PhD student in the Division of Applied Mathematics, Brown University in Providence, RI.
-During my PhD training, I spent the first two years working at Neusoft Research Institute on developing efficient and effective medical image analysis tools for human brain MRI imaging data analysis.
+During my PhD training, I spent the first two years working at Neusoft Research Institute on developing effective medical image analysis tools for human brain MRI imaging data analysis.

 My research interests mainly focus on the **optimization of deep neural networks**, **spatio-temporal graph representation learning**, **uncertainty quantification** and **multimodal biomedical imaging data analysis for diverse applications** (e.g., [microscopy red blood cell image segmentation and classifciation](), [diabetics retinal microaneurysm detection using AOSLO imaging](), [fMRI and MEG neuroimaging data analysis for Alzheimer's disease progression prediction and non-pharmacological cognitive training effect assessment]().)